 As with any type of software, costs can vary greatly depending on the type of software and the unique needs of users.
 The same is true of product information management software.

-Factors that can affect the cost of PIM software include licensing costs, customization, implementation, training, number of users, and any ongoing maintenance.
+Factors that can affect the cost of PIM software include licensing costs, customization, implementation, automation, training, number of users, scalability, and any ongoing maintenance.
 Once you pinpoint your needs in terms of each of these factors, you’ll be able to nail down a pretty good cost range for the type of software you need.

 Costs for PIM solutions can be broken down into costs associated with analyzing your needs, aligning the solution with your company, implementing the solution, and licensing fees.
 Once you assess each of these categories, you’ll have a better idea of what the overall cost of PIM software is going to be.